Half a Century!

-Exactly 47 years ago today, I arrived at HMS Conway, next to the Menai Strait and close to the infamous village of Lllanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, or Llanfair PG as we preferred to call it.
+Exactly 50 years ago today, I arrived at HMS Conway, in the grounds of Plas Newydd, on the Anglesey side of the Menai Strait and close to the infamous village of Lllanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, or Llanfair PG as we preferred to call it.

-This was where I completed my final five years of education.
-There is so much that I could say about my time on board what had become, by then, a concrete frigate, but a lot has been written already by much greater writers than myself, including John Masefield, who also attended the same naval school.
-Before anybody is cheeky enough to ask, the answer is, “Yes. he was before my time!”
+This was where I completed the final five years of school education.
+There is so much that I could say about my time on board that “concrete frigate,” but a lot has been written already by much greater writers than myself, including poet laureate, John Masefield, who also attended the same naval school.
+Before any of you are cheeky enough to ask, the answer is, “Yes.
+He was before my time!”

-Here I am with four other new chums, on my first day in front of the figurehead, which now stands by the gates of HMS Nelson in Portsmouth, and in front of the main building.
+Here I am with four other ‘new chums’, on our first day, in front of the figurehead, which now stands by the gates of HMS Nelson in Portsmouth, and in front of the main building.